The Impact of Ad Fraud on Marketing & How to Prevent It

 Ad fraud is a major problem for all marketers.
 As our Annual Ad Fraud Report reveals, it affects everyone.
 No country, business, or organization is fully free of its impacts.
 The damage is astronomical -- in fact, losses of $100 billion due to ad fraud are expected by 2023.
 Additionally, ignoring ad fraud limits marketers' ROAS by 11%.

 Yet, most marketing teams are still not taking ad fraud seriously enough.
 And with ad fraud techniques becoming more sophisticated and widespread by the day, only dedicated efforts are truly effective to prevent ad fraud from affecting marketing performance.

-Here, we’ll explore the real impact that ad fraud has on marketing, why the marketing function continues to ignore it, and how, going forward, they can prevent it.
+Here, we’ll explore the real impact that ad fraud has on marketing, why the marketing function continues to ignore it, and how they can prevent it.